 Industrial borescopes, as the name suggests, are designed for industrial use, which means they’re typically used to identify problems in engines, in building walls, or in plumbing pipes - places that are not easily seen with the human eye.
 Also, let's not forget inside the barrel of a rifle.

 Endoscopes are generally only used in medical applications to look inside a patient’s body and are built to extraordinary surgical standards.
 They have been designed to be extremely maneuverable, so they don’t do more harm than good, which also makes them astronomically more expensive than the typical industrial borescope.

 There are a few key things to look for in an industrial endoscope.
 These are:

-Length of Cable – If you’re only going to be inspecting your rifle or car engine, you don’t need a cable that’s 15ft long.
-Longer probe lengths are better for things like looking inside the wall of a house or a long pipe installation.
-Consider what you’re going to inspect and choose a borescope with an appropriate cable length.
+Length of Cable – if you’re only going to be inspecting issues in your rifle or car engine, you don’t need a cable that’s 15ft long.
+Consider what kind of issues you’re going to inspect and choose a borescope with an appropriate cable length.

-Diameter – Make sure the diameter of the borescope is not too big for the application you need it for.
-Generally, a smaller diameter will give you better maneuverability, and a larger diameter will give you better image quality, so that is why Teslong offers so many camera probe options.
+Diameter – make sure the diameter of the borescope is not too big for the application you need it for.
+Generally, a smaller diameter will give you better maneuverability, though it does depend on the size of the space you typically work with.

 It’s likely not what you think!
 A wireless industrial endoscope isn’t cableless – the wireless factor comes into play because the industrial endoscope does not need to be physically connected to a screen or your device to show you the image.
 The image from the endoscope can be displayed on your phone, tablet, or laptop via a wifi connection.

 If you’re looking for an industrial endoscope, we’ve got a huge selection to suit your every need, at an affordable price.
 See our full range of Industrial Endoscopes/Borescopes today or explore our Rifle Borescopes if you need something to inspect a barrel.